AI-in-Health/RiskAgent/README.md

 - `inputs`: the input parameters for the tool calculation (human readable format)
 - `inputs_raw`: the input parameters for the tool calculation (raw format)

+## Train

 We also provide the training data with the format of instruction-following data, this can be found at `data/fine_tune/ft_data.zip`.

-## Train

-The training data is in the `train` folder, which is implemented based on LLaMA-Factory.
-We did lora fine-tuning with our constructed instrution-follwoing data.
-The training data can be found at `train/ift_data`.

 The trained model can be found at: